BA (Hons) in Fashion Design

 Please upload your portfolio using this platform: here

 All candidates are required to upload a digital portfolio.
-Before you begin, you will need a CAO Application Number or a Griffith College application number so please make sure you have made an application to the CAO or to Griffith College (as appropriate) for one of our Honours degree programmes.
+Before you begin, you will need either a CAO Application Number or a Griffith College application number so please make sure you have made an application to the CAO or to Griffith College (as appropriate) for one of our Honours degree programmes.

 If you have a query or you require further information about submitting a portfolio, please contact [email protected].